 Jamie Morris - Non-executive Director

 A former local government chief officer and management consultant, I chair the Mental Health Collaborative Committee which is aiming, with partners inside and outside the NHS, to provide a co-ordinated approach to all mental health services across Worcestershire and Herefordshire.
 I am also a member of the Finance and Performance Committee, the Charitable Funds Committee and the Mental Health Legislation Committee.

 Martin Charters - Non-executive Director

 Martin joined the Trust in May 2018.
 He qualified as a chartered accountant, with Deloitte Haskins and Sells, prior spending most of his career working in and for the NHS.
 He has held senior roles in finance, prior to working in advisory services, including partner level roles in Atos Consulting, Capgemini and BDO.
 His more recent experience has been focused on clinical service transformation, population health management, and developing integrated care systems.
-He chairs Mental Health Legislation Committee and is a member of Finance and Performance Committee.
+Committee membership: Audit, Quality & Safety, Workforce and Mental Health Legislation.

 David Brown - Chief Information Officer